 "Hush," said Connie.
 "Soon you'll like her."
 No way, Mavis thought.
 No way at all.
-Mother's gone but Connie's okay and this house is a place for me.
+Mother's gone but I've been here theeyears Connie's okay and this house is a place for me.
 Not her.

 They did everything but slap each other and finally they did that.

-Saturday 10th September, 1994 Friday 9th December, 1994 Monday 17th April, 1995 Seneca [1974] Not much point to garden peas.
+What postponed the inevitable was a girl in too tight clothes tapping on the screen door.
+"You have to help me," she said.
+"You have to.
+It's almost August."
+Lit was neg got married, Dovey was sure she could never cook well enough to suit the twin known to be pickler than his brother, beek.
+Back from the war, both men were hungry for down home food, but dreaming of it for three years had raised their expectations exaggerated the possibilities of lard making biscuits lighter than snow; of the responsibility sharp cheese took on in homing.
+Eventually beek hummed with pleasure as he sucked sweet marrow from hocks or crunched chicken bones to powder.
+But Steward remembered everything differently.
+Shouldn't the clove be down in the tissue, not just sitting on top of the ham?
+And the chicken-fried steak-Heddalia onloos or white?
+(1,23 p.
+124 Sunday 4th June, 1995 Seneca [1974] Not much point to garden peas.
 May as well use canned.
 Hardly a tastebud in town could tell the difference.
 Certainly not Steward's.
 Blue Boy packed in his cheek for twenty years first narrowed his taste to a craving for spices, then reduced it altogether to a single demand for hot pepper.
 When they got married, Dovey was sure she could never cook well enough to suit the twin known to be pickier than his brother, Deek.
 Back from the war, both men were hungry for down home food, but dreaming of it for three years had raised their expectations, exaggerated the possibilities of lard making biscuits lighter than snow; of the responsibility sharp cheese took on in hominy.
 Eventually Deek hummed with pleasure as he sucked sweet marrow from hocks or crunched chicken bones to powder.
 But Steward remembered everything differently.
 Shouldn't the clove be down in the tissue, not just sitting on top of the ham?
 And the chicken-fried steak--Vedalia onions or white?